WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 - How can I type in the PIN of my Trezor One?
 - How can I manage the passphrase of my Trezor T?
 - Can I use the passphrase of my Trezor One?
-- How can I generate a Wasabi skelton wallet file in Cold Card?
+- How can I generate a Wasabi skeleton wallet file in ColdCard?
-- How can I import the Wasabi skelton wallet file?
+- How can I import the Wasabi skeleton wallet file?
 - How can I generate a receiving address of my hardware wallet?
 - How can I sign a transaction with a USB connected hardware wallet?
-- How can I build and export a transaction to Cold Card?
+- How can I build and export a transaction to ColdCard?
-- How can I sign a transaction on the Cold Card?
+- How can I sign a transaction on the ColdCard?
-- How can I import and broadcast a final transaction from Cold Card?
+- How can I import and broadcast a final transaction from ColdCard?
 - Can I CoinJoin the bitcoin on my hardware wallet?

 ## [Settings](FAQ-UseWasabi.md#settings-1)